+So you want a new bike but you’re not sure whether you want a racer or a mountain bike and you’re confused by all the choices out there.
+Don’t worry.
+I have got just what you might need in store for you.
+Yes, I am talking about Hybrid Bikes!
 First things first.
 Why would you even choose a hybrid bike?
 For me, the real question, is why would you not?
 Unless you’re thinking about entering the Tour de France or going down Mountain bike trails, then the answer is obvious.
-But before buying a bike, you must consider what your goals are and decide exactly what you want from your bike, and exactly what you want the bike to do.

-By doing this you’ll have a much better idea of knowing what you need when you walk into the bike shop, and you are less likely to be sold a ‘pup’ by the sales guy (meaning that the sales guy sees you coming from a mile away and realize he can sell you any type of bike and get away with it).
+But before buying a bike, you must consider what your goals are and decide exactly what you want from your bike.
+By doing this you’ll have a much better idea of knowing what you need when you walk into the bike shop, and you are less likely to be sold a ‘pup’ by the sales guy.

-Related: 15 Best Bikes For Heavy Riders (Updated 2023)
+Related: 15 Best Bikes For Heavy Riders

 Now, how do you go about choosing one?
 Because not all hybrids are created equal.
 Here’s a quick guide to knowing what to look for when you go searching

 Set your budget, and buy the best you can for your money.
 A decent hybrid bike will set you back a minimum of $400+.
+Also, a cheap bike may work great, to begin with, but it probably won’t stay that way.

-Get It Preassembled
+2. Get It Preassembled

 Unless you really, really know what you’re doing, then a bike should be preassembled for you and you should be able to ride it out of the shop.
-Most people have the knowledge and ability to do simple maintenance on their bike, but actually putting one together from scratch, is a much more difficult affair, and downright dangerous if you don’t get it right!
-Also, a cheap bike may work great, to begin with, but it probably won’t stay that way.
+Most people have the knowledge and ability to do simple maintenance on their bikes.
+But putting one together from scratch is a much more difficult affair if you don’t get it right!

-Choose A Dedicated Bike Shop
+3. Choose A Dedicated Bike Shop

-Choose a dedicated bike shop to buy from, and use that’s staffed with people that speak plainly in the native language of that country.
+Choose a dedicated bike shop to buy from, and use that’s staffed with people who speak plainly in the native language of that country.
 Don’t expect to find someone speaking perfect English in Rio de Janeiro, and don’t buy one from a shop that doesn’t speak English in Milwaukee.
 You need to understand what they are talking about.

-Analyse Your Route
+4, Analyse Your Route

 Where do you plan on riding and what type of riding do you see yourself doing?
 It’s the most important question you can ask yourself.
 Do you see yourself zipping through traffic while you commute, keeping up with the kids on gravel trails, or just casually pedaling down to the local shop once a day looking to feel the sun on your face as you enjoy life?

-Select The Model
+5. Select The Model

 If you are looking to commute, say across London, or Amsterdam, then something like a full-bred city or dedicated commuter bike is more likely to be your oyster of choice.